Distributed Signal Processing via Chebyshev Polynomial Approximation: Distributed Chebyshev Polynomial Approximation of Graph Multiplier Operators

-Another interesting question is how closely a graph Fourier multiplier (or union of such operators) is approximated by its Chebyshev polynomial approximation.
-The following result, which bounds the spectral norm of their difference, is used in Section \ref{Se:denoising_pw_smooth}. \begin{proposition} Let $\mathbf{\Phi}$ be a union of $\eta$ generalized graph multiplier operators; i.e., it has the form given in \eqref{Eq:operator_def}, where $\left\{\boldsymbol{\chi}_{\l}\right\}_{\l=0,1,\ldots,N-1}$ are the eigenvectors of a real positive semi-definite matrix $\mathbf{P}$.
+We use the following result, which bounds the spectral norm of the difference between a union of graph multiplier operators and its Chebyshev polynomial approximation, to analyze the distributed lasso problem in Section \ref{Se:lasso}. \begin{proposition} Let $\mathbf{\Phi}$ be a union of $\eta$ graph multiplier operators; i.e., it has the form given in \eqref{Eq:union_def} for a real symmetric positive semi-definite matrix $\mathbf{P}$.
 Let $\tilde{\mathbf{\Phi}}$ be the order $K$ Chebyshev polynomial approximation of $\mathbf{\Phi}$.
 Define

 where $\lambda_{\max}$ is the largest eigenvalue of $\mathbf{P}$, and $p_j^K(\cdot)$ is the order $K$ Chebyshev polynomial approximation of $g_j(\cdot)$.
 Then

 \end{proposition}

 The proof of Proposition \ref{Prop:spec_bound} is included in the Appendix.